dhilt/ngx-ui-scroll/README.md

 ### Developing

-The work has just begun.
-We have great plans and any participation is welcome!
-So, feel free to submit new issues and open PRs.

 There are some npm scripts available from package.json:

 - `npm start` to run demo App on port 4200